 curl -X POST "https://api.aspose.cloud/v3.0/3d/saveas/newformat?name=uploads_files_2382092_untitled.glb&newformat=fbx7200ascii&newfilename=Myresultant.fbx&IsOverwrite=false" \ -H "accept: application/json" \ -H "authorization: Bearer <JWT Token>"

-Get list of supported file formats
+Get list of Supported File Formats

-The product development team is always striving to add new features as well as support new 3D formats.
+In every new release, we strive to add new features as well as support new 3D formats.
 Furthermore, in order to get information regarding the latest supported file formats, please try using the following cURL command.
 Send a GET request and in response, the list of all supported formats will be returned.

 curl -X GET "https://api.aspose.cloud/v3.0/3d/fileformats" \ -H "accept: application/json" \ -H "authorization: Bearer <JWT Token>"